-Pirates on the Ohio River?
-Absolutely!
-Up until just after the Civil War, large parts of valley of the Ohio were sparsely settled, and marauders in watercraft hid easily in the river's coves, sporadically raiding communities and ships.
+Until just after the Civil War, large parts of the valley of the Ohio River were controlled by pirates.
+Sparsely settled, marauders in watercraft hid easily in the river's coves, sporadically raiding ships and riverside communities.

 The opportunity to plunder along the route, far from civil authority, was extremely attractive.
-River piracy was already commonplace on the lower Ohio and Mississippi rivers, and, from about 1790 to 1834, Cave-In-Rock, Illinois, about 80 miles of the river's confluence with the Mississippi, was the lair of several bands of pirates and outlaws.
+River piracy was already commonplace on the lower Ohio and Mississippi rivers, and, from about 1790 to 1834, Cave-In-Rock in Illinois, about 80 miles northeast of the river's confluence with the Mississippi, was the lair of several bands of pirates and outlaws.

-But what of buried treasure near Parkersburg, West Virginia?
-The most extensive citation I've found regarding a treasure there was from Jim Comstock, editor of the West Virginia Heritage Encyclopedia.
+One of the most renowned tales of buried treasure concerns a trove reportedly buried in Coal Hollow near Parkersburg, West Virginia.
+The most extensive citation about treasure there was recorded by Jim Comstock, editor of the West Virginia Heritage Encyclopedia.

 According to Comstock, the "Coal Holler Treasure" as late as 1976 had not been found.
-In volume 5, page 1048, Comstock writes:
+In volume 5, page 1048, he wrote:

 COAL HOLLER TREASURE

-Alas!
-Coal Hollow was practically obliterated during construction of the U.S. 50 expressway in the 1980s.
-The four-lane highway utilized the little valley to descend from the uplands west of Parkersburg to the banks of the Ohio River.
-What its four lanes didn't destroy, exit and entrance ramps to riverside Dupont Road did.
-No report of the treasure publicly surfaced during construction.
+Treasure or not, Coal Hollow was practically obliterated during the construction of the U.S. 50 expressway in the 1980s.
+The four-lane highway used it to descend from the uplands to the banks of the Ohio River.
+What its four lanes didn't destroy, exit and entrance ramps to Dupont Road did.
+No report of the treasure surfaced during construction.

 Does this mean the treasure, if indeed stowed along the river, was destroyed?
 If it was hidden in the hollow, chances are it has been.
 But as uncertain as the tale itself, the treasure could have been stowed in other coves along the way.
 Sandy Creek notably opens into a large embayment at the lower end of the bottom, and, a mile further, Lamps Hollow would seem another interesting place to stow an ill-gotten trove.